Reikon95/astro-portfolio/src/pages/project/m2a-media.md

   - branding
 ---

 At M2A Media, I worked on a number of projects for blue chip clients in the broadcasting industry.
+I was primarily working on the front end, using a mixture of React and Angular.

 Technologies used:
 Languages: Javascript, Typescript, Angular, React, Stencil, Python